-Science by the application deadline for convocation (see Academic Schedule).
-MA SC Courses are offered at the Bamfield Marine Sciences Centre. .
+Students wishing to receive the Research Certificate in Science (Biological Sciences) must apply through Undergraduate Student Services in the Faculty of Science by the application deadline for convocation (see Academic Schedule, Dates, and Deadlines).
+MA SC Courses are offered at the Bamfield Marine Sciences Centre.